RichardDShipman/N_Glycopeptide_Finder/README.md

 ## Overview

-Glycopeptide Sequence Finder is a Python script designed to process protein sequences from a FASTA file, digest/cleave them using user-specified proteases, identify N-linked glycopeptides, and calculate their properties, such as mass, hydrophobicity, and glycosylation sites.
+Glycopeptide Sequence Finder is a Python script designed to process protein sequences from a FASTA file, digest/cleave them using user-specified proteases, identify N-linked glycopeptides using N-sequon "N[^P][STC]" (NX[STC], X NOT P), and calculate their properties, such as mass, hydrophobicity, and glycosylation sites.
 The output is written to a CSV file, enabling easy integration into downstream analyses.

 ## Features